A highly experienced professional exchange-traded fund (ETF) trader shares his knowledge of leveraged ETF trading, risks rewards, and strategies.

 - Futures Contracts – Short Term S&P500 Futures (Ticker VXX)

-ETF’s trade like a stock on the open market, this is beneficial as it means a good level of liquidity and lower transaction costs.
-As with any financial transaction you need to know the character of the instrument you are using.
+ETF’s trade like a stock on the open market; this is beneficial as it means a good level of liquidity and lower transaction costs.
+As with any financial transaction, you need to know the character of the instrument you are using.

-ETF Traders vs Investors
+ETF Traders vs. Investors

 In the stock market, there are basically two types of clients who enter the market every day.
-The first are the Investors, who usually say they are in it for the “long-term”, and then there are the traders who are in the market every day, buying and selling constantly as price gyrates from highs to lows, seeking the quick buck profit.
+The first is the Investors, who usually say they are in it for the “long-term”, and then there are the traders who are in the market every day, buying and selling constantly as price gyrates from highs to lows, seeking the quick buck profit.

 They are two entirely different beasts altogether.